aofn/Ableton-Live-Manager/README.md

 ## Contributing

+If you want to help develop the project, pull requests are very welcome.
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue or a discussion first to discuss what you would like to change.
+The project was written with Tauri and React (NextJS).

 ## Buy me a coffee